Library for the String Data Type

 };

-A string has a length that's reported by the len() function, and can be altered using the trunc() function.
+A string has a length that's reported by the len() function as a long, and can be altered using the trunc() function.

 The putc() function can be used to append a byte whose integer value is specified by c, to the end of the string; the puts() function can be used to append another string to the end; both putc() and puts() may buffer the input on the working context of the string, such buffer need to be flushed using the putfin() function before the string is used in other places.